Want a guitar amp that’s great for playing rock?

 Wattage: 60 watts (scales to 45 watts, and 35 watts).

-Supro has scaled down their range, so the Thunderbolt+ is no longer available.
-I’d recommend looking at their Legend Series.
+Supro has scaled down their range, so the Thunderbolt+ may be difficult to get hold off.
+If you can’t find any using the button above, I’d recommend looking at their Legend Series.
 These come in a variety of configurations – heads, combo’s, speaker sizes, etc.

 Want reverb?
-There are a few other models available like the “Black Magic Reverb,” but I’d also recommend that you check out Supro’s 1605RH Reverb Special tube head.
+There are a few other models available like the “Black Magic Reverb,” but I’d also recommend that you check out Supro’s 1605RH Reverb Special tube head (not end of line as well).
 It can be used in place of a reverb pedal or outboard gear.
 A very useful tool for the studio.

 Want more bells and whistles?
 Reverb?
 FX loop?
 Boost?
 Etc. Then, check out the Supro Blues King – it’s a 15 watt combo that retails at around $900.